Sai (weapon): Technique

 The sai is a weapon typically wielded in pairs, with one in each hand.
 In modern Okinawan Kobudo, five kata (choreographed patterns of movements in martial arts) are commonly taught, including two kihon kata.

 The utility of the sai is given away by its distinctive trident-like shape.
 It is a weapon primarily used for fast stabbing and striking, but being very versatile, it has many other uses as well.
 These include a variety of blocks, parries and captures against attackers from all directions and height levels.
-Use of the sharp points, the main prong and the pommel is emphasized, as well as rapid grip changes for multiple fast stabs and strikes.
+Use of the main prong, the smaller side prongs, and the pommel is emphasized, as well as rapid grip changes for multiple fast stabs and strikes.

-One commonly depicted technique in sai kata is to use of one of the sais side prongs to entrap an opponent's weapon and then disarm them of it.
+One commonly depicted technique in sai kata is the use of one of the sais side prongs to entrap an opponent's weapon and then disarm them of it.
 Some variations of the sai have the two side prongs pointing inwards towards the main prong to facilitate this maneuver.
 While this does not completely immobilize the attacker, it encumbers them in close quarters.

+In popular culture

+The sai is known in American comic books as the signature weapon of Elektra, a ninja femme fatale anti-hero.
+Her creator, Frank Miller, described their utility for her:

+It's referred to as a karate weapon, since the power of almost every karate blow can be amplified with it. [...]
+It's called a sai.
+Since it makes every karate blow more powerful, it would be a natural weapon for a woman to use.
+It makes her able to reach further.
+Since she's smaller than most of her opponents, this is the sort of weapon that would help her.

+Dual sai are also the signature weapons of Raphael of the Teenage Mutant Ninja Turtles.